DD2480-2021-group-22/dd2480-lab-2/README.md

 ##Grading Criteria

-**P3 Notifications:** Notifications are implemented using a mocked SMTP server via  [mailtrap](https://mailtrap.io/).
+**P3 Notifications:**  The implementaion of mail utilizes javax.mail library to send email to the commit issuer.
-.The CI server sends an email from the mocked SMTP server to a project member.
-The mail is then caught in the mocked SMTP server to prevent spam.
-The implementaion of mail utilizes javax.mail library to send an email.
-The server information is stored and could be set in Mailserver.java and is passed in as argument for SendMail.java together with Payload information.
-The SendMail class then formats the information and sends a notification to the specified mail-address.
+The server information is stored and could also be set in Mailserver.java and is passed in as argument for SendMail.java together with report information.
+The SendMail class then formats the information and sends a notification to the specified mail-address, notifying the user about build status, build date, build duration and build logs.

-<br>*Testing*:</br> Testing will probably be done by fetching the sent mail and extracting the information after
+***Testing:*** Lower-level testing is done through a local unit test with fixed variable, sending a notification to the senders own mailaddress.
+The generated MimeMessage is then checked that all correct fields corresponds to the objects Mailserver.java and Report.java.
-a certain time delay to ensure that the mail has arrived in the mailbox.
+Top-level testing is done through a integration test, where the notification of the builds are sent to the commit issuer.